asrtoufa/wikispeedia-paths-dual-hypergraph-features/README.md

 ![alt text](DHT.png)

-## Wikipedia
+## Wikispeedia Dataset

 Implementation of the paper [Dual Hypergraph Features for Path Inference in Wikipedia Links]().

-In the Wikipedia data, a graph is constructed where articles are nodes and the links between articles are edges.
+In the Wikispeedia data, a graph is constructed where articles are nodes and the links between articles are edges.
 The most informative features are extracted from the nodes and edges of the graph, incorporating the article categories and centrality indicators such as the eigenvector and page-rank centrality.